-The development of an IFRS is carried out during IASB meetings, when the IASB considers the comments received on the exposure draft.
+The development of an IFRS Standard is carried out during IASB meetings, when the IASB considers the comments received on the Exposure Draft.

 In considering the need for re-exposure, the IASB:

-- evaluates whether it has sufficiently understood the issues and actively sought the views of constituents
+- evaluates whether it has sufficiently understood the issues and actively sought the views of constituents; and

-When the IASB is satisfied that it has reached a conclusion on the issues arising from the exposure draft, it instructs the staff to draft the IFRS.
+When the IASB is satisfied that it has reached a conclusion on the issues arising from the Exposure Draft, it instructs the staff to draft the Standard.

-A pre-ballot draft is usually subject to external review, normally by the IFRIC.
-Shortly before the IASB ballots the standard, a near-final draft is posted on eIFRS.
+A pre-ballot draft is usually subject to external review, normally by the IFRS IC.
+Shortly before the IASB ballots the Standard, a near-final draft is posted on eIFRS.

-Finally, after the due process is completed, all outstanding issues are resolved, and the IASB members have balloted in favour of publication, the IFRS is issued.
+Finally, after the due process is completed, all outstanding issues are resolved, and the IASB members have balloted in favour of publication, the Standard is issued.